 A & P associations

 The Farmers’ Union, set up in 1899, helped to promote politicians who supported farming issues.
-The union joined with the New Zealand Sheepowners’ Federation in the 1940s, to become Federated Farmers.
+In the 1940s, the union joined with the New Zealand Sheepowners’ Federation to become Federated Farmers.
 The group represents farmers from 24 regions, across industries such as dairying, meat and wool growing, and beekeeping.
-They lobby government on issues such as taxes, and laws affecting land, stock, and the environment.
+They lobby the government on issues such as taxes, and laws affecting land, stock, and the environment.

 There are many breed societies for breeders of sheep, cattle, deer and other farm animals.
 These define the breeds, provide judges for A & P shows, and arrange social and teaching events.

 The horticultural industry has groups representing growers of different types of fruit or crop.